janjagusch/cloud-engineer-prep-course/docs/learning-resources/udemy-course/05_enabling_apis_and_resource_hierarchy.md

 * Makes it easier to manage permissions
 * Policy: A set of statements that specifies who can perform which actions on which resources
 * For components in the resource hierarchy:
-    * Organization
-        * The root
+    * Organization: The root
-    * Folders
-        * Collections of projects/folders.
+    * Folders: Collections of projects/folders.
-    * Projects
-        * What we work with ususally.
+    * Projects: What we work with ususally.
     * Resources

 ## Setting Up Billing